DarshanAguru/DSA/CONTRIBUTING.md

 ### 2. Make Your Changes
 Follow the existing code style.
 Each code should:
-- Be written in JAVA (upload in txt format).
+- Written in JAVA (upload in .txt format).
 - Add in `DSA JAVA` folder.
-- Include comments fo approach.
+- Include comments for approach.

 ### 4. Commit Convention